mariacherian19/CAGEFLIX_REPO/README.md

 Run the Script: The Node.js script will automatically process these datasets and generate the JSON files, which will then be saved in the assets folder as 'cage-movies.json' and 'cage-shows.json'.

 TECH CHOICES:
+As per the requirements, I have implemented a responsive design featuring TV shows and movies.
+Additionally, integrated fuzzy search functionality to find movies based on genre, cast members, or descriptions.
+Also set up routers to display different types of Nicolas Cage content (movies and TV series)

 1. Angular (Frontend) - I chose Angular for the frontend due to its robustness and scalability.
 Angular provides a powerful framework for building single-page applications (SPA), with a focus on maintainability, modularity, and testability.